 In 2002, the duo split up, but Dan Lee continued to work under the name Scrabbel.
 Highly influenced by all things '65 to '75, Dan drew upon his love for bands like the Beatles, Love, the Who, the Zombies, Bowie, and T Rex to create the follow up, 1909.

 Dan Lee continues to play music as the touring keyboardist for the legendary Aislers Set, and he also plays keys for Tim Cohen's Magic Trick.
+And there just might be more Scrabbel tunes on the way, so stay tuned!

 - The Beatles, The Zombies, The Kinks, Aislers Set, Indie Pop, Orchestral Pop, British Invasion